cdl-geneseo/geneseo-dictionary/L/LGBTQ_plus.md

 # LGBTQ+

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : LGBTQ+

 Created by  Emily McIntosh on Dec 07, 2020

 LGBTQ+n.
 This is used to represent individuals who identify as lesbian, gay, bisexual, transgender, and queer.
 The “+” acknowledges the rest of the alliance that isn’t directly represented in the acronym.
 Use in a sentence, “I support the LGBTQ+ community”.Source: Dictionary of Geneseo English, Fall 2020, McIntoshAs of 2020, 100% of students surveyed know the word.
 Of those surveyed, 0% believed it originated locally.
 While 100% believed it originated elsewhere.(McIntosh, G-M, 2020)